johnsietsma/johnsietsma.github.io/projects/wamr_aimsun/index.md

 splash: "/images/aimsun/Micro-non-lane-based.gif"
 ---

+We launched Unity Professional services to help up-skill developers and complete difficult projects.

-As part of Unity's professional services I developed a virtual freeway project for [Main Roads Western Australia](https://www.mainroads.wa.gov.au).
+One of the first projects we worked on was a virtual freeway project for [Main Roads Western Australia](https://www.mainroads.wa.gov.au).
+I almost exclusively drove this challenging project; from gathering requirements, scoping, training and completion the first stage.

 Main Roads Western Australia use [Aimsun NEXT](https://www.aimsun.com/aimsun-next/) for traffic simulation when working freeway projects.
 Without a 3D simulation it can be difficult to visualize the impact of changes and to communicate changes to key stakeholders.